idressos/ece-ntua-oslab/README.md

 The exercise is performed entirely inside a QEMU Debian virtual machine.
 The driver is loaded as a module onto the system.

 Sensor sets can't possibly be provided to every participant.
-Instead, a TCP/IP server has been set up at lunix.cslab.ece.ntua.grn to constantly forward sensor measurements to connected clients.
+Instead, a TCP/IP server has been set up at lunix.cslab.ece.ntua.gr to constantly forward sensor measurements to connected clients.
 All participants have to do is redirect a virtual serial port to the server using QEMU command line arguments.
 Two sensor sets are available at ports 49152 and 49153, respectively.